 Jeffery’s passion for dance was inherent, yet he was always hesitant to pursue it.
 2014 was the year that would change his life, joining Flare and encountering those who he would refer to as “Flare-mily”.
 With little to zero knowledge of dance, his first few dance classes were a complete disaster.
 Reluctant to let the fears of being inadequate stop him, his persistence was unwavering.
 His belief is that if you don’t try, you will never know - if you fail, just try again.

-Beginning in K-pop, he soon explored other genres such as Urban and Contemporary.
+Beginning in K-pop, he soon explored other genres such as Contemporary.
 Little did he know, he would end up performing in a Modern Chinese piece which further built his foundation and techniques.
 That’s the beauty of Flare.
 The club pushes an individual out of their comfort zone to explore new territories, expanding one’s repertoire and promoting growth as a person and a dancer.

 Although there is still endless amount of knowledge to be gained, Jeffery is willing to put in the effort to become a better dancer and he encourages everyone else to do the same.
 Jeffery plans to utilise his skill set as Ticketing Officer to give back to the club that has given him so much more.